 - Cook with lids on saucepans, dry washing outside and open windows, use extractor fans and close doors when bathing.
 Keeping rooms warm and allowing fresh air to circulate for a few minutes a day will also help dry out any condensation.

-- Keep you home well ventilated by opening bedroom windows for 15 minutes every morning and leaving interior doors open to allow air to circulate during the day (unless, of course, you’re cooking or showering).
+- Keep your home well ventilated by opening bedroom windows for 15 minutes every morning and leaving interior doors open to allow air to circulate during the day (unless, of course, you’re cooking or showering).
 Use extractor fans in the kitchen and bathrooms.

 - Dehumidifiers are popular with allergy sufferers as they suck excess moisture from the air and therefore significantly reduce opportunities for mould to grow and flourish.
+According to the Allergy UK website, the ideal humidity for your home to prevent mould is 50-55 per cent.

 - When it comes to cleaning mould it is recommended that you only clean small areas yourself.
-Thick mould covering an area of more than 1 square metre should be left to experts to remove, as should any mould resulting from contaminated water or sewage.
-You can buy specific mould and mildew removers, but a diluting household bleach with water (1 part bleach to 3 parts water) and adding a squirt of washing up liquid works just as well.
+Thick mould covering an area of more than one square metre should be left to experts to remove, as should any mould resulting from contaminated water or sewage.
+You can buy specific mould and mildew removers, but diluting household bleach with water (1 part bleach to 3 parts water) and adding a squirt of washing up liquid works just as well.

 - Bathrooms should be regularly wiped down with bleach, as should the fridge and other known problem areas.
 Any mouldy clothes will need professional dry cleaning and mouldy soft furnishings will require shampooing.